 - Fair Representation.
 The census results determine how many seats each state receives in the U.S. House of Representation.
 The more accurate the count, the more proportional California’s representation will be to our population.

 - Fair Funding for L.A.
 County.
 Your participation ensures Los Angeles receives the funding it deserves for important services and programs.
 Census data is used to determine how more than $ 675 billion in federal government resources will be distributed each year for the next decade to states and localities.

 - Census Data is for Everyone.
 Census data is used by businesses, community initiatives, local governments and more to make decisions and move forward plans and policies to address challenges faced by their local community.

 In response to Federal, State and local public health guidance regarding the Novel Coronavirus (COVID-19) outbreak, the County of Los Angeles is temporarily suspending Los Angeles County’s QAC and QAK program until further notice.

 RESPOND AT HOME

-Census response has now been extended to October 31, 2020!
+Census response deadline is on October 15th, 2020!
 It has never been easier to respond on your own, whether online, over the phone or by mail—all without having to meet a Census taker.

 - Online: The online response form can be accessed at https://my2020census.gov/.